danielEbanks/sci-trust-replication/README.md

 # Replication README for Caltech Climate Study Analysis

 This README provides a detailed overview of the data, code, and steps required to reproduce the figures and tables in the Caltech climate study replication.
-It draws on the cleaned and re‐ordered R script (`reordered_r_script_reordered.R`), the associated survey data files (three `.sav` files), and the LaTeX manuscript.
+It draws on the cleaned and re‐ordered R script (`figs.R`), the associated survey data files (three `.sav` files), and the LaTeX manuscript.
 The goal of the script is to reproduce the descriptive statistics and treatment effect estimates used in the paper.

 ## 1. Data sources